Bay Bacteria Sampling

 Table adapted from Rhode Island Water Quality Regulations (250-RICR-150-05-1); see regulations for complete details.

-On March 29, twenty stations were sampled for fecal coliform bacteria in the Providence and Seekonk Rivers.
-Five of these stations were also sampled for enterococci bacteria.
-Precipitation in the five days prior to sampling totaled 0.67 inches as recorded at TF Green.
+On August 1st, 2024 twenty stations were sampled for fecal coliform bacteria in the Providence and Seekonk Rivers; five of these stations were also sampled for enterococci bacteria.
+In the five days prior to sampling, precipitation totaled 0.11 inches as recorded at TF Green.
+Overall, bacteria counts were higher in both the Seekonk and Providence Rivers than during the previous sampling event.

-The geometric mean of fecal coliform results for all sites was 32 MPN/100 mL compared to 60 MPN/100 mL on March 16, 2023.
-Overall, bacteria counts were lower in the Seekonk River and Providence River this week than during the previous sampling event on March 16.
-Fecal coliform counts were similar in the Seekonk River and Providence River sites (geometric means of 32 MPN/100 mL and 33 MPN/100 mL, respectively).
-The maximum count (750 MPN/100 mL) was measured at Point St. Bridge in the Providence River.
+Fecal coliform counts were higher in the Seekonk River sites than in the Providence River sites (geometric means of 249 MPN/100 mL and 33 MPN/100 mL, respectively).
+The maximum count (2300 MPN/100 mL) was measured at Point St Bridge.

 The table below lists the Rhode Island bacteria standards for primary contact and shellfishing established by the Rhode Island Department of Environmental Management (RIDEM).
 RIDEM defines primary contact as any recreational activities in which there is prolonged and intimate contact with water, involving considerable risk of ingesting water (e.g., swimming, diving, water skiing and surfing).
 Please note that the RIDEM bacteria standards are provided here for informational purposes only and are not intended to indicate official state compliance with primary contact or shellfishing standards.